Jadewix/Machawina/README.md

 ## Database

+* SQLite
-* JSON (File-based storage)
+* JSON (fallback / legacy support)

-A lightweight JSON file is used to store:
+The system uses **SQLite** as a lightweight database to store:

 * Menu items
 * Sections and subsections
 * Ingredients
 * Pricing information

-This approach keeps the project simple and easy to deploy while remaining flexible for future upgrades.
+SQLite provides a more structured and scalable approach compared to plain JSON while still remaining simple and easy to deploy.

+A JSON file (`menu.json`) may still be used for initial data seeding or fallback purposes.

 ---